15 Examples of impeccable UI design (+ your UI design checklist)

 User testing—a crucial step in your design process

-Testing early and often throughout your design process is a key part of creating user-centric interfaces that allow users to perform their intended actions with ease.
+Testing early and often throughout your UX design process is a key part of creating user-centric interfaces that allow users to perform their intended actions with ease.